CAPTAIN-WHU/DOTA_devkit/readme.md

 <a href="http://captain.whu.edu.cn/ODAI/">ODAI<a>.
 The code provide the following function
 <ul>
     <li>
-        Load and visulize the data.
+        Load and image, and show the bounding box on it.
     </li>
     <li>
         Evaluate the result.